breadboard-ai/breadboard/README.md

 ## Documentation

 The documentation is a bit of a work in progress.
-The best place to start is the [this guide](https://breadboard-ai.github.io/breadboard/docs/happy-path/), although it is still incomplete.
+The best place to start is the [this guide](https://breadboard-ai.github.io/breadboard/docs/guides/librarian/), hosted on the nascent [docs site](https://breadboard-ai.github.io/breadboard/).
 Please bear with us as we bring our words up to speed with our thoughts/actions.

 ## Monorepo